fico-xpress/vdlx-datagrid/README.md

 ## Usage

-Everything you need to use the `vdlx-datagrid` VDL extension, for your own VDL app, is in the `dist` folder of this repo.
+You can download a release version of `vdx-datagrid` from [releases](https://github.com/fico-xpress/vdlx-datagrid/releases).

-For an existing Insight app copy the `vdlx-datgrid` folder into the `client_resources` folder of your app.
+Choose a release where the first two numbers of the version match the version of VDL you are developing against.

-The VDL code needed to use `vdlx-datagid` in a VDL view is:
+Download the `vdlx-datagrid.zip` release bundle.
+Unzip the library into your `client_resources`, then include into your views as follows:

 ```html
 <vdl-include src="vdlx-datagrid/vdlx-datagrid.vdl"></vdl-include>
 ```

-As mentioned above `vdlx-datagrid` is mostly a drop-in replacement for `vdl-table` and can generally be used by renaming code examples:
+`vdlx-datagrid` is mostly a drop-in replacement for `vdl-table` and can generally be used by renaming code examples:

 ```html
 <vdlx-datagrid id="basic-example-1">